 - Modern Language (BS) Options: Applied Business, Second Language, Teacher Certification, Translation

 - Modern Language (BS) Minor Required

 - Religion and the Arts (Certificate)

 Interdisciplinary program offered by Department of Languages, Cultures and Religions and Department of Art and Design

 - Spanish for the Health and Human Services (Certificate)

-Interdisciplinary program offered by School of Social Work and Department of World Languages and Cultures
+Interdisciplinary program offered by School of Mental Health and Behavioral Sciences and Department of Languages, Cultures and Religions

 - Spanish for the Professions (Certificate)